Personal banking accounts.

 This Electronic Funds Transfer (EFT) Disclosure and Agreement (“Agreement”), as amended from time to time, sets forth the terms and conditions governing the use of Presidential Bank’s (the Bank) electronic transfer services.
 Disclosure information that applies to all electronic services offered by the bank is given below, followed by specific disclosure information for each service.
 This Agreement takes the place of all prior agreements and disclosures governing the use of all electronic services.
 By retaining, using, or allowing others to use the electronic services offered by the Bank, you are agreeing to be bound by the terms and conditions of this Agreement.
 In this Agreement, the term “you” and “your(s)” refer to the customer, and the terms “we,” “us” and “our(s)” refer to the Bank.

 The Bank may change the terms and conditions of this Agreement from time to time by mailing written notice to your address as it appears on our records.
 If any change results in greater cost or liability to you or decreases access to your Accounts, you will be given at least twenty-one (21) days prior notice of the change.
-Prior notice may not be given where an immediate change in terms or conditions is necessary to maintain the integrity of the system and/or the security of ATM Cards, Check Cards or designated accounts.
+Prior notice may not be given where an immediate change in terms or conditions is necessary to maintain the integrity of the system and/or the security of ATM Cards, Visa® Debit Cards (Debit Card) or designated accounts.

 Our business days are Monday through Friday, excluding holidays.